chiphwang1/helm-oci-django-atp/README.md

 ## How to Connect the Django Web Framework to an Autonomous Database.
+T

-The following step are automated with this Helm Chart.
+**The following step are automated with this Helm Chart**.

 The Django Web Framework requires the folloiwng prerequistes to to connect to an Autonomous Database.